 A local news source reported that deputies arrived on the scene to discover that a head-on collision had taken place between a Lexus SUV, driven by a 77-year-old male, and another SUV, occupied by a family of five from Portsmouth, Virginia: a mom, dad, and their three children whose ages ranged from 4 to 14.

 We would like to offer our deepest condolences to the families of the deceased victims at this time.

-Fatal Accidents in Georgia
+Fatal Car Accidents in Midway

 Note: We have constructed this post using outside sources, including news bulletins and first-hand accounts from outside sources.
 The details concerning this accident have not been independently verified and so, if you have identified false information, please inform us immediately.
 We will adjust the post to reflect accurate content.

 Disclaimer: At Kenneth S. Nugent, PC Attorneys at Law, we are always looking to improve the quality and safety of our state and have been saddened by the outcome of many accidents across Georgia.
 We hope to inform those in our community about these accidents in the hopes that they will work to avoid serious Georgia accidents in the future.
 These posts are not to be taken as a solicitation for business.
 The information within should never be misconstrued as medical or legal advice.
 We hope that all involved in these accidents will receive a speedy recovery.
 The photos depicted in these posts are not representative of the actual accident scene.

 “Kenneth Nugent is always available to answer all my questions and took the time to explain the legal process to my wife and myself.
 Thanks again, I will highly recommend you to everyone who needs your help!”
 TERRANCE G.